se.plan#

 Where \(w_1\), \(w_2\), \(w_3\), and \(w_4\) are the user ratings for the four corresponding benefits.

-se.plan also includes numerical estimates of restoration cost, defined as the sum of opportunity cost and implementation cost in 2017 US dollars per hectare, for each potential restoration site. se.plan calculates an approximate benefit-cost ratio by dividing the restoration value index by the estimate of restoration cost:
+The tool also includes numerical estimates of restoration cost, defined as the sum of opportunity cost and implementation cost expressed in USD per hectare for reference year 2017 for each potential restoration site.

 \[Benefit\_cost\_ratio = Restoration\_value\_index / Restoration\_cost.\]